epcgrs/simplicity-puzzle-hunt/README.md

 ### Key Features

-- **Multiple puzzle types**: Simple, time-locked, chained, and consolidation puzzles
+- **Basic Puzzle Implemented**: SHA256 verification puzzle fully tested and validated ✅
 - **Fixed prize pools**: Prize amount is set at puzzle creation
 - **Transparent rules**: All logic is in the Simplicity smart contract
 - **Trustless execution**: No intermediaries - blockchain validates everything
 - **Educational tool**: Perfect for teaching cryptography and blockchain concepts
+- **Future Extensions**: Templates ready for time-locked, chained, and consolidation puzzles (not yet implemented)

 ## ⚡ Quick Start